 v) any postal addresses that you provide.

-This information will be taken from you at the time that you register for our services, or make a purchase from us, or make contact with us through the contact us page.
+This information will be taken from you at the time that you register for our services, or make a purchase from us, or make contact with us.
 Contact information is used to respond to enquiries or get in touch with you when necessary.

-Any Personal Data collected through this website will be treated as confidential under the principles of the Relevant Data Protection Law.
+Any Personal Data collected by us will be treated as confidential under the principles of the Relevant Data Protection Law.

-5. Who will have access to your Data
+5. Who will have access to your Personal Data

 - in order to enforce any agreements with you;